V1EngineeringInc/V1EngineeringInc-Docs/docs/mp3dp/index.md

 ![!mp3dp v4](../img/mp3dpv4/MP3DP v4 v52.png){: loading=lazy width="400"}

 ## Parts
-This printer is designed open ended and open source.
+This printer is designed open-ended and open source.
 There are so many variables to making a printer the way YOU want it I can not possibly cover everything.
 I will list how I made it, that will be the easiest path to follow, and from there I will try to provide tips and tricks to modify it to suit your needs.
 For example, I use a BLTouch, you can use anything you want just know you will need to modify your extruder mount to fit it and edit the firmware accordingly.

 ### Electronics and specialized printer parts

-**Control board**, You will need at least 6 driver.
+**Control board**, You will need at least 6 drivers.
 I have used the [SKR Pro](https://www.v1e.com/collections/3dprinter-parts/products/skr-pro1-2-6x-2209-drivers-tft35-e3-v3) with Marlin, a sample config is available in the [marlin builder](https://github.com/V1EngineeringInc/MarlinBuilder/releases).
 Here is an extra [2209 driver](https://www.v1e.com/collections/miscellaneous/products/trinamic-tmc-2209-v1-2-uart-drivers).

 **5 steppers**, The Z steppers can be quite small, the X and Y steppers in a core XY should be higher end so speed is not an issue.
 [Good Shop Steppers](https://www.v1e.com/collections/3dprinter-parts/products/nema-17-76oz-in-steppers)